zianwangs/STL-in-C/README.md

 **Note**
 Vector(type) is not a type itself but a definition of struct, you could initialize all vectors of the same type together at the very beginning like what ANSI C required.
-If you do not want this, use typedef like sample Usage #2.
+Calling Vector(type) twice is invalid, please instead use typedef like sample Usage #2.